UtkarshaBhosale/DevOps-Repository/README.md

-# Training_Repository
+## DevOps Repository
-This repository will contain the codes done in the training.
+# This repository will contain the content related to DevOps Journey.

-# this is first comment
-# this is line